 What happens in Stargardt’s disease?

-Vitamin A is required by the eye for production of the light sensitive cells- rods and cones.
+Vitamin A is required by the eye for the production of the light-sensitive cells- rods and cones.
 During this process, some toxic byproducts of Vitamin A are produced which are normally cleared away in a healthy eye.
 In absence of this clearing mechanism, these byproducts accumulate and blur out the vision.
 This will eventually lead to the death of the photoreceptors in the eye.
-Currently the only treatments include visual aids and wearing dark glasses in bright light.
-Further, it is recommended to avoid Vitamin A supplements beyond required range.
+Currently, the only treatments include visual aids and wearing dark glasses in bright light.
+Further, it is recommended to avoid Vitamin A supplements beyond the required range.
 It is a genetic disorder but recessive in nature.
 This means even if your parents do not have the gene, you may develop this condition.

 How can stem cells be helpful?